remidinishanth/golang_learnings/reflection.md

 ## Reflection

+> In computer science, reflective programming or reflection is the ability of a process to examine,
+> introspect, and modify its own structure and behavior

 * Go provides a mechanism to update variables, inspect their values at runtime, call their methods, and apply the operations intrinsic to their representation without knowing their types at compile time.
 * This mechanism is called reflection.